taiyrbegeyev/taiyr-personal-website-v5/content/_index.md

 #### maker of things and photographer

-I'm a 22-year-old Software Engineer and a Code Enthusiast.
+I'm a 23-year-old Software Engineer and a Code Enthusiast.
 I'm currently based in Manchester, UK 🇬🇧

-During the day, as a Backend Software Engineer, I contribute to the development and scaling of [Zuora](https://www.zuora.com)'s subscription platform, powering companies to thrive in the Subscription Economy.
+During the day, as a Backend Software Engineer, I contribute to the development and scaling of [Zuora](https://www.zuora.com)'s Zephr platform, powering companies to thrive in the Subscription Economy.

 I'm someone with deep sensitivity to the beauty of art or nature.
 I love observing the world around me.
 Maybe that's partially the reason why I started pursuing [photography](/photography).